Morkenson/PasswordManager/README.md

 ### Encryption Key Not Found
 - Run `python key.py` to generate the key
 - Ensure `key.key` exists in the project root

-## License

-This project is for educational purposes.
-Please ensure compliance with all applicable laws and regulations when deploying.

-## Important Notes

-⚠️ **Before Making This Repository Public:**

-1. ✅ Ensure `.env` is in `.gitignore` and NOT committed
-2. ✅ Ensure `key.key` is in `.gitignore` and NOT committed
-3. ✅ Remove any generated QR codes from git history
-4. ✅ Verify no sensitive data in commit history
-5. ✅ Create `.env.example` with placeholder values
-6. ✅ Review all code for hardcoded secrets
-7. ✅ Test the application with environment variables
-8. ✅ Update this README with your specific deployment details

-## Support

-For issues or questions, please open an issue on GitHub.